 Primary Years Programme (PYP)

 Parkhill Primary School is an International Baccalaureate (IB) Candidate School and is currently in the process of becoming authorised to teach the IB Primary Years Programme (PYP).
-It is an internationally recognised programme and provides the framework for implementing the Australian Curriculum (AusVELS).
+It is an internationally recognised programme and provides the framework for implementing the Victorian Curriculum.

 The Primary Years Programme is a programme of teaching and learning that focuses on the development of the whole child with the overarching concept of how to develop international mindedness.
 Education of the whole person emphasising intellectual, emotional, social, and physical growth whilst also involving the traditions of learning languages, humanities, mathematics, sciences and the arts.
 In order to promote this development you will see there is an emphasis on recognizing and developing the attributes of the IB Learner Profile in conjunction with acknowledgment of the demonstration of particular attitudes.
 The ‘Learner Profile Action Board’ is a focal point in each classroom.